-Long-term value creation requires effective management of three forms of capital: financial, physical and human.
+Investment Belief 4: Long-term value creation requires effective management of three forms of capital: financial, physical and human.

-CalPERS will take risk only where we have a strong belief we will be rewarded for it.
+Investment Belief 7: CalPERS will take risk only where we have a strong belief we will be rewarded for it.

-Risk to CalPERS is multi-faceted and not fully captured through measures such as volatility or tracking error.
+Investment Belief 9: Risk to CalPERS is multi-faceted and not fully captured through measures such as volatility or tracking error.

-Sub-belief: As a long-term investor, CalPERS must consider risk factors, for example climate change and natural resource availability that emerge slowly over long time periods, but could have a material impact on company or portfolio returns.
+Sub-belief: As a long-term investor, CalPERS must consider risk factors, for example climate change and natural resource availability, which emerge slowly over long time periods, but could have a material impact on company or portfolio returns.

-UNPRI Principles
+B. UNPRI Principles

-CalPERS is a signatory to the UN Principles for Responsible Investments (UNPRI), which includes the principles below:
+As of 2013, CalPERS is a signatory to the UN Principles for Responsible Investments (UNPRI), which includes the principles below:

-Principle 1

-We will incorporate ESG issues into investment analysis and decision-making processes.
+Principle 1: We will incorporate ESG issues into investment analysis and decision-making processes.

-Principle 3

-We will seek appropriate disclosure on ESG issues by the entities in which we invest.
+Principle 3: We will seek appropriate disclosure on ESG issues by the entities in which we invest.

-Global Governance Principles
+C. Global Governance Principles

-CalPERS believes that ESG issues can affect the performance of investment portfolios (to varying degrees across companies, sectors, regions, and asset classes through time.)

-Introduction - paragraph 4, page 6 (approved March 16, 2015)
+CalPERS believes that environmental, social and corporate governance issues can affect the performance of investment portfolios (to varying degrees across companies, sectors, regions, and asset classes through time.) - Introduction - paragraph 4, page 6 (approved March 16, 2015)

-Private Equity Program
+D. Private Equity Program